 Identity as a Service brings automation to digital bank’s secure authentication service

 A digital bank wanted expert support for identity management from a trusted service provider that could deliver secure authentication.
-Our Identity as a Service solution, IaaS, with its proactive service desk proved ideal as it enabled the bank to focus on core IT activities.
+Our Identity as a Service solution, IDaaS, with proactive support proved ideal as it enabled the bank to focus on core IT activities.

 Identity as a Service includes automated releases, deployments and workflows for best practice deployment and management.
-Proactive service desk support ensures systems run smoothly and securely.
+Proactive support ensures systems run smoothly and securely.